pfoff/DIY-A-BLE-Keyboard/Readme.md

 ##Introduction
 This is a simple open source BLE keyboard firmware for the nRF51 bluetooth chip.
+With some additions to support an Apple IIc keyboard as bluetooth keyboard It's not yet usable, modifiers are not integrated in the matrix and therefore don't work.

 ##How to use
+* I will provide wiring information in the future on request.
+* No idea how to implement the modifiers.
+They are switched to ground.
+* Infos on the Apple IIc keyboard from option8: https://github.com/option8/RetroConnector/tree/master/IIc-USB
 * Follow the [tutorials](https://devzone.nordicsemi.com/tutorials/) to set up development environment and test the chip.
 * Download the [nRF51 SDK](https://developer.nordicsemi.com/) and